spack/spack/lib/spack/docs/environments.rst

 The ``spack develop`` command allows one to develop Spack packages in an environment.
 It requires a spec containing a concrete version, and will configure Spack to install the package from local source.
-If a version is not provided from teh command line interface then spack will automatically pick the highest version the package has defined.
+If a version is not provided from the command line interface then spack will automatically pick the highest version the package has defined.
 This means any infinity versions (``develop``, ``main``, ``stable``) will be preferred in this selection process.